 - Don Roth (local church elder from Wisconsin)

 In 1997 there were 5,000 members in PCG.
 (See the part “The Key Players” in OIU Newsletter 4, Pt.
 4) By 2004 Flurry’s membership figures started dropping.
 Feast sites have been combined as members continue to leave.
-In September 2008, the PCG website said an updated version of the old hymnal by Dwight L. Armstrong had been reprinted and 4,300 copies were being mailed to the PCG feast sites.
+In September 2008, the PCG website said an updated version of the old hymnal by Dwight L. Armstrong (younger brother of Herbert Armstrong; died 1984) had been reprinted and 4,300 copies were being mailed to the PCG feast sites.
 By 2009 there were reports that PCG was down to 3,800 baptized members, plus family members.(See: January 23, 2009 letter to ESN: Membership Down in PCG and October 24, 2010 letter to ESN: Members are Dwindling Greatly in PCG.)
 Recent exiters of PCG have stated that there were always more members leaving than new members joining and that the numbers have been declining each year.
 By January 2012 the membership figure was said to be down to 2,500-3,000.
-Many have gravitated to other offshoots, especially Restored Church of God.
+In October 2021 it was reported there were 4300 members but this is counting babies and non member spouses who attend.
+(See October 22, 2021 letter: Membership Total Worldwide) Many have gravitated to other offshoots, especially to Restored Church of God.

 PCG began publishing the Philadelphia Trumpet in 1990, a free magazine, which is designed to look like a news magazine.
 It ties frightening end-time Bible prophecies to current events of today.
 The offer of more free booklets and eventually co-worker letters soon follows.
 The Trumpet is patterned after Hebert Armstrong’s Plain Truth magazine.